-The Ngāi Tahu Cultural Mapping Project is using the latest Geographical Information System (GIS) technology to record, map and transmit traditional Ngāi Tahu knowledge.
-With the aid of GIS technology the stories and place names that record Ngāi Tahu history in Te Waipounamu are being mapped onto a virtual landscape for future generations.
+Kā Huru Manu, The Ngāi Tahu Cultural Mapping Project, uses the latest Geographical Information System (GIS) technology to record and map our Ngāi Tahu stories and place names onto a virtual landscape for future generations.

+Trevor Howse was one of the key researchers during the Ngāi Tahu Claim period, and his work and expertise help guided Kā Huru Manu.
 “In the timeframe of the Claim, we didn’t have enough time to use all the information we gathered.
 We certainly didn’t have the technology that is now available to us,” says Trevor.
 “It is just wonderful to see the work that we are producing, and I can only imagine what we will be able to do in the future with the way technology is progressing.”

 “Ultimately we will be judged by our peers at the marae,” says Trevor.
 This mahi will empower our people.
 I have waited a long time to see this happen.”

 For any enquiries regarding Kā Huru Manu, email email@example.com